tillitis/dev-tillitis/hugo/content/devapp/_index.md

 There should be an entry with `"USB Vendor Name" = "Tillitis"`.

 ### Running a TKey Device Application

-You can use `tkey-runapp` from the [tkey-devtools](https://github.com/tillitis/tkey-devtools) repository to load a device application onto the TKey.
+Most client applications embed the device app in their own binary to be able to automatically load the device app.
+This is the recommended approach for a smooth expereince when using the TKey.
+See, for instance, `tkey-ssh-agent` which embeds the device app `signer`.

+For development or simply loading a device app onto a TKey the `tkey-runapp` from the [tkey-devtools](https://github.com/tillitis/tkey-devtools) repository can be used.

 ```
-$ tkey-runapp apps/blink/app.bin
+$ tkey-runapp app.bin
 ```

-This should auto-detect any attached TKeys, upload, and start a tiny device app that blinks the LED in many different colors.
+This should auto-detect any attached TKeys, upload, and start a device app.

-Many TKey client applications embed the device app they want to use in their own binary.
-They auto-detect the TKey and automatically loads the device app onto it.
-See, for instance, `tkey-ssh-agent` which embeds the device app `signer`.

 ### Debugging